Sun shines on game but not everything in garden is rosy

 UNENVIABLE TASK

-The referees have no excuse for ignoring this behaviour, even if there seems to be a tacit agreement not to penalise it, but when it comes to diving and "simulation" they have an unenviable task.
+The referees have no excuse for ignoring this behavior, even if there seems to be a tacit agreement not to penalize it, but when it comes to diving and "simulation" they have an unenviable task.

 Arjen Robben was roundly abused for diving to gain the last-gasp penalty that gave the Netherlands a 2-1 win over Mexico in the second round yet his supporters said he had every right to fall over the outstretched leg of Rafa Marquez.